himoose/user-docs/docs/settings.md

 ## Tips for Best Results

-1. **Start with Marketer Mode**: If you're new to Hi, Moose or SEO, use Marketer Mode.
+1. **Start with Marketer Mode**: If you're newer to SEO, consider using Marketer Mode.
 It's less overwhelming.
 Switch to SEO Mode when you're comfortable.

-2. **Verify your email**: Verified emails unlock team features and improve security.
+2. **Verify your email**: Verified emails improve security and account stability.
 Do this early.

 3. **BYOK users: Test your key first**: Click **Test & Save** before relying on your API key.
 If the test fails, check your OpenAI account for billing issues or key expiration.

-4. **Use GPT-4.1 for SEO tasks**: GPT-5 is newer but less consistent for content optimization.
+4. **Use GPT-4.1 for SEO tasks**: GPT-5 is newer but less consistent for some content optimization.
 Stick with GPT-4.1 or GPT-4.1 Mini (BYOK users).
+GPT-5.2 access will be available soon.

 5. **Monitor token usage weekly**: Check your usage mid-month (around the 15th) to avoid surprises.
 If you're at 50%+ by mid-month, consider upgrading.